Factbox: The wealthy behind presidential race

 * Kenneth Griffin - Citadel Investment Group chief executive.
 Total donations: $1 million

+(Supports Republican Newt Gingrich, a former House of Representatives speaker who ended his campaign on May 2)

+* Sheldon Adelson - billionaire Las Vegas casino magnate who built the Venetian hotel and casino.
+Donation: $7.5 million

-* Robert Mercer - co-CEO of hedge fund Renaissance Technologies.
-Donation: $1 million
+* Miriam Adelson - doctor, wife of Sheldon Adelson.
+Donation: $12.5 million

-(Reporting by Patrick Temple-West, Alexander Cohen and Alina Selyukh; Editing by Eric Beech)
+* Sivan Ochshorn, Yasmin and Oren Lukatz, Shelley Maye Adelson - daughters and son-in-law of Miriam and Sheldon Adelson.
+Total donation: $1.5 million